gusgad/DevTools/README.md

 * ngraph.path |  Path finding in a graph - https://github.com/anvaka/ngraph.path
 * barba | Create badass, fluid and smooth transitions between your website’s pages. - https://github.com/barbajs/barba
 * mikro-orm | TypeScript ORM for Node.js based on Data Mapper, Unit of Work and Identity Map patterns. - https://github.com/mikro-orm/mikro-orm
+* selection | Viselect - A high performance and lightweight library to add a visual way of selecting elements, just like on your Desktop. - https://github.com/Simonwep/selection